jupyterlab/jupyterlab-hdf5/README.md

 When you open a dataset using the hdf5 filebrowser, a document will open that displays the contents of the dataset via a grid.

+### HDF5 DataRegistry support

+The `@jupyterlab/dataregistry` extension allows for exploration of data in a very generalized way.
+If you have `@jupyterlab/dataregistry` installed, this plugin will supply HDF5 support for `dataregistry`.

 ## Status of the latest version

 - filebrowser

   - works well, and allows you to open datasets via a double click.
 Some minor UI issues remain (mostly with the breadcrumbs).
+The next goal is to get the browser context menus to work correctly with HDF5 types.
+This will likely require some changes to JupyterLab core, which are currently being investigated.

 - dataset file type

   - works well.
 Data will load to the grid dynamically as needed.
 Read only.
-The next goal of development is to enable selection/copying of a dataset's elements.
+The next goal is to enable selection/copying of a dataset's elements.

+- `@jupyterlab/dataregistry` support
+  - currently the plugin enables (in a very basic way) the opening of `.hdf5` files and groups in the `dataregistry` browser.
+In the future, it will also provide support for viewing datasets.